weaverryan/ioBlogPlugin/README.markdown

 ioBlogPlugin
 ============

-Simple blogging platform built off of `ioFormPlugin` that allows for:
+Simple blogging platform built off of `ioPagePlugin` that allows for:

  * inline editing provided by `ioEditableContentPlugin`
  * threaded commenting provided by `vjCommentPlugin`